 The first liberty to go will be property rights; they will incrementally erode through over-regulation, taxation and disdain for all things of self-interest.
 Others will slowly follow.

 As economic crises worsen, more wars may come.
 There’ll be grassroots resistance to the state.
 However, the bureaucracy never retreats.
 It’s a living evolving organism.
-What strength it takes, it does so from liberty and nourishes itself for the next assault which will appear in the form of some other explosive event, maybe another terror attack like 9/11.
+What strength it takes, it does so from liberty and nourishes itself for the next assault which will appear in the form of some other explosive event, maybe another terror attack like 9/11 or the covid pandemic.

 The state grows bigger and stronger . . . more defiant.
 It has little to do with Left and Right, Democrat and Republican or anything like that.
 We can’t fight it with the vote, at least not while the religionists control the conservative parties around the world.
 No matter what the conservatives say, they’re foresworn enemies of liberty.
 They’re interested in large powerful states that can deliver the government into the hands of their own cultural revolutionaries.
 They don’t demand liberty for all.
 They only want it for religionists; the rest of us are going to hell, and we can start by going there right now.